Client: The La Cantera Retail Limited Partnership: a subsidiary of General Growth Properties and The USAA Real Estate Company

 - 2006 17th Annual Retail Traffic Magazine Superior Achievement in Design & Imaging Award for “Best of the Competition”

-The shopping center itself was oriented to step down the grade naturally in a series of buildings clustered around an ever-changing linear series of courtyards, paseos and gardens.
-Shaded seated areas and a year-round blooming landscape provide places to rest, relax and refuel for more shopping.
+The property was oriented to step down the grade naturally in a series of buildings clustered around an ever-changing linear series of courtyards, paseos and gardens.
+Shaded seating areas and a year-round blooming landscape provide places to rest, relax and refuel for more shopping or dining.
 Leading the way as an example of large-scale retail development that works with the natural landscape, the overall design expands its environmental responses to include saving and relocating existing major trees and an emphasis on xeriscaping and selection of hardy, low-water foundation plantings throughout the project, which naturally focuses on native plants found in the region.